 Give them the benefits – In your emails, explain to them why your blog, article, the product is a good fit for their audience but try to keep your email short and to the point.

 Give before you ask – If you want to build connections with a blogger, don’t do it because you will get a benefit but also show that you are willing to help them too.
 For example, if you find an article published by someone else that is worth linking to, add a link to your website and then let them know by email that you did that.

-Here is an example of email I have send to a fellow blogger.
+Here is an example of an email I have sent to a fellow blogger.

 Another powerful way to promote your website and build more links is through guest posting.
 Many websites accept ‘guest posts’ from other authors and in return they allow the guest authors to enter their contact details at the bottom of the article (including a couple of links to their websites).

 While this is a perfectly acceptable method to promote your work, in recent years a lot of people tried to use guest posting the wrong way and so Google became stricter on the way they value links in guest posts.

 To avoid any troubles, make sure that you follow the simple guidelines below: